electron/electron/docs/api/web-frame.md

 Sets a provider for spell checking in input fields and text areas.

-The `provider` must be an object that has a `spellCheck` method that accepts an array of individual words for spellchecking.
+The `provider` must be an object that has a `spellCheck` method that accepts an array of individual words for spellchecking for single language, or an object for multiple languages.
 The `spellCheck` function runs asynchronously and calls the `callback` function with an array of misspelt words when complete.